Richard Roeper: Film critic

 After Gene Siskel of Siskel & Ebert died on February 20, 1999, Roger Ebert co-hosted the show with nearly 30 guest critics.
 After ten appearances on the program, Roeper was offered the opportunity to co-host the popular film review show with Ebert permanently.
 The series was renamed Ebert & Roeper and the Movies in 2000.
 The title was shortened to Ebert & Roeper in 2001.
 Before this, he conducted an interview in 1995 with Siskel and Ebert to commemorate the 20th anniversary of their partnership.

 Beginning in August 2006, while his co-host Roger Ebert was recovering from cancer surgery, Roeper was joined by numerous guest critics, including Clerks director Kevin Smith, The Tonight Show host Jay Leno, and singer-songwriter John Mellencamp.
 On Sunday, July 20, 2008, Roeper announced that he was leaving the show in mid-August and would return with a new show later in the year.
 However, plans for a new program starring Roeper failed to materialize.

 Between 2009 and late 2010, Roeper contributed video reviews to Starz.
 In December 2010, he moved to ReelzChannel, where he contributed a segment titled Richard Roeper's Reviews every weekday at 5:00 pm ET.
 Roeper remained with the network until early 2015.
 In early 2013, Roeper began contributing film reviews to RogerEbert.com.
 On September 12, 2013, it was announced that Roeper would replace Roger Ebert as the main movie critic for the Chicago Sun-Times after his death on April 4, 2013, at the age of 70.
 In August 2014, Roeper became first-string film critic for the Chicago Sun-Times, where he made his debut reviewing Guardians of the Galaxy.
 He is a member of Chicago Film Critics Association.

-Since 2021, he has hosted a podcast entitled The Richard Roeper Show (formerly Screen Time with Roe and Roeper which he hosted with Roe Conn until 2022) for American Eagle, which airs every Tuesday and Thursday.
+In 2021, he began hosting a podcast entitled The Richard Roeper Show (formerly Screen Time with Roe and Roeper which he hosted with Roe Conn until 2022) for American Eagle, which aired every Tuesday and Thursday.
+The podcast ended in December of 2025.

 On March 19, 2025, Roeper revealed that he accepted a buyout from the Sun-Times to terminate his employment, ending his time at the newspaper after a 39-year run.
 Despite this, he is expected to keep reviewing movies on his podcast and for Windy City Weekend on WLS-TV.
 Roeper's last review for the Sun-Times, published on March 20, 2025, was for Snow White.

 In 2025, Roeper became a regular contributor to RogerEbert.com.
+Later that same year in October, he began co-hosting the podcast The Movie of Your Life alongside journalist Jenniffer Weigel exploring the connections between life experiences and films.